-You may have seen our Dumfries poster, West Group poster and leaflet 1 & leaflet 2 in your local doctors’ surgery encouraging you to come along to one of our open meetings where you can talk in a relaxed and informal way, and where requested confidentially, about what concerns you have.
+You may have seen our Dumfries poster, and leaflet 1 & leaflet 2 in various outlets across the region, encouraging you to come along to one of our open meetings where you can talk in a relaxed and informal way, and where requested confidentially, about any concerns you have.

 Don’t worry, that is what we are here for.
 Prostate Buddies D&G are here to support you and your loved ones if you have been recently diagnosed with or are undergoing treatment for Prostate Cancer/Disease.

-If you feel you need a private chat before attending one of our monthly meetings, you can now call our Support Line on 07856 899411/12/13/14 or 407 and speak in private to one of the Buddies.
+If you feel you need a private chat before attending one of our monthly meetings, you can now call our Support Line on 07856 899411 and speak in private to one of the Buddies.

 Maybe you need a buddy?

-- Someone who has/had prostate cancer, and been through the treatments.
+- Has had prostate cancer, and the treatments.

-- Someone who is happy to listen and give support, drawing on experience.
+- Will listen and give support, drawing on experience.

-- Someone who can help you and find the information you need.
+- Will guide you to the information you need.